praveenkumar-ramachandran/csw-json-xml-converter/README.md

 To execute `Install`, use below command.

 	./csw-json-xml-converter.sh install

-It's the default mode.
-So you can execute without any arguments as below.

-	./csw-json-xml-converter.sh

 When Install mode is triggered again, the existing setup folder will be moved to a backup folder and a new setup will be done.